Does your management of hypermobility consider the following areas of influence?

 - Digestive health: Movement helps regulate motility of the digestive tract and, as such, can dramatically improve hip & back discomfort associated with slow motility or inflammation.

-- Cardiovascular Conditioning and Management of POTs: Movement helps strengthen your heart and can further help by clearing excess adrenaline associated with POTs.
+- Cardiovascular Conditioning and Management of POTS: Movement helps strengthen your heart and can further help by clearing excess adrenaline associated with some cases of POTS.

 - Competency: Learning what movement input suits you and increasing that capacity slowly helps reduce fear when subluxations occur.
 Acquiring tools to help self-manage outside of treatment is key for long term success.